'What's On My Butt?' Is The Game Every Exhausted Parent Needs To Know About

 Frank explained the rules on an episode of Fresh Air with Terry Gross on NPR, and credited an anonymous mum for creating them.
 Think ’Sleeping Lions, only it’s the parents who get to be horizontal.

 “When you feel like you just need a break, and your kid feels like they want to play, you lie down facedown on the couch.
-And you tell your kid to go find some random object around the house, put it on your butt and you have to guess what it is,” she said.
+And you tell your kid to go find some random object around the house, put it on your butt and you have to guess what it is,” said Frank.
 “I play this with my daughter and it allows me to refuel.”

 Asked if she could ever guess what was actually on her butt, Frank replied: “No, it’s impossible to guess right.”